Advice for employers

 - motor vehicle manufacture and repair

-- public utilities (eg water, gas, electricity, telecommunications)
+- public utilities (for example water, gas, electricity, telecommunications)

 - shipbuilding and repair